-1.1 All SSCs46 important to safety shall be identified and classified on the basis of their importance for safety.
+G1.1 All SSCs45 important to safety shall be identified and classified on the basis of their importance for safety.

-2. Classification process
+G2.
+Classification process

-- 2.1 The classification of SSCs shall be primarily based on deterministic methods, complemented where appropriate by probabilistic methods and engineering judgment. - 2.2 The classification shall identify for each safety class: - The appropriate codes and standards in design, manufacturing, construction and inspection; - Need for emergency power supply, qualification to environmental conditions; - The availability or unavailability status of systems serving the safety functions to be considered in deterministic safety analysis; - The applicable quality requirements
+- G2.1 The classification of SSCs shall be primarily based on deterministic methods, complemented where appropriate by probabilistic methods and engineering judgment. - G2.2 The classification shall identify for each safety class: - The appropriate codes and standards in design, manufacturing, construction and inspection; - Need for emergency power supply, qualification to environmental conditions; - The availability or unavailability status of systems serving the safety functions to be considered in deterministic safety analysis; - The applicable quality requirements

-3. Ensuring reliability
+G3.
+Ensuring reliability

-- 3.1 SSCs important to safety shall be designed, constructed and maintained such that their quality and reliability is commensurate with their classification. - 3.2 The failure of a SSC in one safety class shall not cause the failure of other SSCs in a higher safety class.
+- G3.1 SSCs important to safety shall be designed, constructed and maintained such that their quality and reliability is commensurate with their classification. - G3.2 The failure of a SSC in one safety class shall not cause the failure of other SSCs in a higher safety class.
 Auxiliary systems supporting equipment important to safety shall be classified accordingly.

-4. Selection of materials and qualification of equipment
+G4.
+Selection of materials and qualification of equipment

-- 4.1 The design of SSCs important to safety and the materials used shall consider take into account the effects of operational conditions over the plant lifetime and the effects of design basis accidents on their characteristics and performance. - 4.2 Qualification procedures shall be adopted to confirm that SSCs important to safety meet throughout their design operational lives the demands for performing their function, taking into account environmental conditions47 over the lifetime of the plant and when required in anticipated operational occurrences and accident conditions.
+- G4.1 The design of SSCs important to safety and the materials used shall take into account the effects of operational conditions over the lifetime of the plant and, when required, the effects of accident conditions on their characteristics and performance. - G4.2 Qualification procedures shall be adopted to confirm that SSCs important to safety meet throughout their design operational lives the demands for performing their function, taking into account environmental conditions46 over the lifetime of the plant and when required in anticipated operational occurrences and accident conditions.

-46 SSCs include software for I&C.
+45 SSCs include software for I&C.

-47 Environmental conditions include as appropriate vibration, temperature, pressure, jet impingement, electromagnetic interference, irradiation, humidity, and combinations thereof.
+46 Environmental conditions include as appropriate vibration, temperature, pressure, jet impingement, electromagnetic interference, irradiation, humidity, and combinations thereof.

-Issue H: Operational Limits and Conditions
+08 Issue H: Operational Limits and Conditions (OLCs)

-1. Purpose
+H1.
+Purpose

-- 1.1 OLCs shall be developed to ensure that plants are operated in accordance with design assumptions and intentions as documented in the SAR. - 1.2 The OLCs shall define the conditions that must be met to prevent situations that might lead to accidents or to mitigate the consequences of accidents should they occur.
+- H1.1 OLCs shall be developed to ensure that plants are operated in accordance with design assumptions and intentions as documented in the Safety Analysis Report (SAR). - H1.2 The OLCs shall define the conditions that must be met to prevent situations that might lead to accidents or to mitigate the consequences of accidents should they occur.

-2. Establishment and review of OLCs
+H2.
+Establishment and review of OLCs

-- 2.1 Each established OLC shall be justified based on plant design, safety analysis and commissioning tests. - 2.2 OLCs shall be kept updated and reviewed in the light of experience, the current state of developments in-science and technology, and every time modifications in the plant or in the safety analysis warrant it, and changed if necessary. - 2.3 The process for making modifications or temporary modifications of OLCs shall be defined.
+- H2.1 Each established OLC shall be justified based on plant design, safety analysis and commissioning tests. - H2.2 OLCs shall be kept updated and reviewed in the light of experience, the current state of science and technology, and every time modifications in the plant or in the safety analysis warrant it, and changed if necessary. - H2.3 The process for making modifications or temporary modifications of OLCs shall be defined.
 Such modifications shall be adequately justified by safety analysis and independent safety review.

-3. Use of OLCs
+H3.
+Use of OLCs

-- 3.1 The OLCs shall be readily accessible to control room personnel. - 3.2 Control room operators shall be highly knowledgeable of the OLCs and their technical basis.
+- H3.1 The OLCs shall be readily accessible to control room personnel. - H3.2 Control room operators shall be highly knowledgeable of the OLCs and their technical basis.
 Relevant operational decision makers shall be aware of their significance for the safety of the plant.

-4. Scope of OLCs
+H4.
+Scope of OLCs

-4.1 OLCs shall cover all operational plant states including power operation, shutdown and refuelling, any intermediate conditions between these states and temporary situations arising due to maintenance & testing.
+H4.1 OLCs shall cover all operational plant states including power operation, shutdown and refuelling, any intermediate conditions between these states and temporary situations arising due to maintenance and testing.

-5. Safety limits, safety systems settings and operational limits
+H5.
+Safety limits, safety systems settings and operational limits

-- 5.1 Adequate margins shall be ensured between operational limits and the established safety systems settings, to avoid undesirably frequent actuation of safety systems. - 5.2 Safety limits shall be established using a conservative approach to take uncertainties in the safety analyses into account.
+- H5.1 Adequate margins shall be ensured between operational limits and the established safety systems settings, to avoid undesirably frequent actuation of safety systems. - H5.2 Safety limits shall be established using a conservative approach to take uncertainties in the safety analyses into account.

-6. Unavailability limits
+H6.
+Unavailability limits